eclipse-archived/ceylon-lang.org/documentation/tour/inheritance.md

 ## There's more...

-If you're interested, XXX some crazy ideas about how to generalize the notion of refinement to toplevel declarations.

 Next, we're going to learn about [introduction and member classes](../introduction), two more advanced features of Ceylon's type system.